OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
 Gap: TODOGROUP.

 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience).
-TODOGROUP: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021 Links to standards:
+TODOGROUP: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021.
+  TODO: Make clear this is not a silver bullet.
+  Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?

-* INPUTMODIFICATION.
+* INPUTDISTORTION.
 Lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
   Modification can be done by adding noise (randomization), or by smoothing.
   Maintaining model correctness can be helped by performing multiple random modifications (e.g. randomized smoothing) of the input and then comparting model output (e.g. best of three).
-* TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.
+  TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?